chef-boneyard/chef-rfc/new/tray-app.md

 ### Update Checking Specification

 #### Update Checks
 The update checks will occur in a daemon that runs in the background.
-By default this will be configured to start on user login, and may be started by chef-workstation tooling if it’s not running when chef-workstation commands are executed
+By default this will be configured to start on user login, and may be started by chef-workstation tooling if it’s not running when chef-workstation commands are executed.

-This daemon may provide additional functionality beyond update checking n the future.
+This daemon may provide additional functionality beyond update checking in the future.
 The prompt for installation will occur from the Tray Application that Chef Workstation ships with.

 #### When Update Checks Run